Overcoming Homework Hurdles

 Growing up as a Language of Listening® kid has often given me a different perspective from my peers.
 Now, as an adult working in childcare, this different perspective is more obvious and useful than ever.

-I am proud to say, much like my mother, Sandy Blackard, the kids seen as problematic by others are the ones who endear themselves to me.
-I love to be assigned to these "difficult" kids, because working with them is fun, surprising, and rewarding.
+I am proud to say, much like my mother, Sandy Blackard, the kids seen as problematic by others are the ones I’m drawn to.
+I love to be assigned to these “difficult” kids, because working with them is fun, surprising, and rewarding.

 Lizette (age 8) is one such child.